JulieMontoya/BCP_design/version_6/README.md

 main RAM, targeted to end at &57FF to allow the use of MODE 4 or MODE 5 on a Model B.  MODE 129 can be used on a Master 128.

-This disc image
-also includes a version of `WL2DES` modified to support the new design data file format.
+This disc image also includes a modified version of `WL2DES` which supports the new design data file format.

 `$ make sideways` -- Builds a disc image with a version of BCP which runs the machine code portion mostly from sideways RAM / ROM, and allows